Best and worst countries for press freedom: Media Freedom Healthcheck

 We have tried to source up-to-date and comprehensive data that helps paint a picture of the health of the world’s media but if there are other sources of data that you think would help us improve future iterations of the project we would be happy to hear from you.
 Please email: aisha.majid@ns-mediagroup.com

-Image STR/Getty Images
+Image STR/Getty Images.

+3 thoughts on “Press Gazette Media Freedom Health Check: 70% of world's population has little media freedom”

+I am now making extra $19k or more every month from home by doing very simple and easy job online from home……… I have received exactly $20845 last month from this home job.
+Join now this job and start making extra cash online by follow instruction on